Federal Reserve Proposes Cap On Debit Card Fees

 A new Federal Reserve proposal would cap debit card fees retailers can charge customers at 12 cents per transaction.
 The news spurred mixed results: NACS called the proposal "a positive step" but shares of credit card companies took a tumble, with Visa closing down 12.7 percent and MasterCard closing down 10.3 percent on Dec.
 16, the day the proposal was released.

 According to Reuters, the Federal Reserve put the average interchange fees for all debit transactions in 2009 at 44 cents per transaction.
-The proposal also calls for comment on requiring debit cards to offer multiple networks which will allow the same debit card to be processed over Visa, MasterCard, or rival payment networks like NYCE.
+The proposal also calls for comment on requiring debit cards to offer multiple networks, which will allow the same debit card to be processed over Visa, MasterCard or rival payment networks like NYCE.

 The Federal Reserve has set a 60-day comment period on the proposal.
-It is required by the Dodd-Frank financial industry reforms signed into law in July to put out a final rule on the fees by April 21 and it could become effective in July, Reuters reported.
+It is required by the Dodd-Frank financial industry reforms signed into law in July to put out a final rule on the fees by April 21, and it could become effective in July, Reuters reported.

-"The proposed rules are a positive step in addressing the anti-competitive behavior of the banks and credit card companies and an acknowledgement of the voice of American small businesses and consumers," NACS president and chief executive office Hank Armour said.
+"The proposed rules are a positive step in addressing the anti-competitive behavior of the banks and credit card companies and an acknowledgement of the voice of American small businesses and consumers," NACS president and CE Hank Armour said.
 "This is what 5.4 million of our customers had in mind when they signed petitions demanding reform."

 Broken down by numbers, swipe fees have been the second largest expense item â with labor costs coming in first â for retailers for several years, according to NACS.
 As a percentage of overall sales, card fees rose in 2009, increasing from 1.35 to 1.45 percent of total industry sales dollars, factoring in all forms of payment.